-You can keep your miniature schnauzer puppy safe by looking at your home and yard from a dog’s point of view.
-To do this get down on all fours and look around.
+It is extremely important to keep your miniature schnauzer puppy safe from things that could possibly cause harm to your puppy.
+Look at your home and yard from a dog’s point of view.
+In order to do so get down on all fours and look around.
 Look for things such as loose electrical wires, cords dangling from blinds, and other things that could be chewed on or could cause harm to your miniature schnauzer.
 Whatever you see your puppy will see too!

 - Keep household cleaners, chemicals, medicines, and other personal products out of the puppy’s reach.